 Tow vehicle behaviour is now well understood and proven.
 That required is a long-wheelbase vehicle with a short rear overhang that weighs at least as much as the trailer.
 Towing three or more tonne behind a 2.5-tonne dual-cab ute is an accident awaiting the circumstances to trigger it.

-A major undesirable factor with travel trailers is excess length.
+A major undesirable factor with caravans is excess length.
 Excess weight matters, but excess length is now known to be a far greater issue.